Help Me (House)

 "Help Me" is the 22nd episode and season finale of the sixth season of the American medical drama House.
 It first aired on Fox on May 17, 2010.
 The episode covers a crane collapse in which House tries to save one of the victims, Hanna, who is trapped in rubble.
 "Help Me" was positively received by critics.

 Plot

 After a crane collapse buries a woman beneath rubble, House must split his time between staying with her and diagnosing the crane operator who passed out.
-House discover that Cuddy is engaged now, which leads him to a fight with her.
+House discovers that Cuddy is engaged now, which leads him to a fight with her.
 The woman who House is trying to save dies of fat embolism after her leg is amputated, despite his best efforts.
 House must avoid the temptation to relapse on Vicodin—until Cuddy admits her love for him.

 Production

 This episode was shot entirely using Canon EOS 5D Mark II cameras.
 These digital SLR cameras are primarily designed for still-picture photographs, but are one of the first to include high-definition video recording capability.
 These allowed the production team to work in very tight spaces, using minimal lighting, while also offering a very shallow depth of field putting the backgrounds out of focus, and making the work very challenging for the focus pullers.
 Original plans only included some scenes to be shot digitally, but eventually the Canon 5D cameras were used for the entire episode.

 After successfully using the cameras for scenes on the episode "Lockdown", director of photography Gale Tattersall convinced producers to film an entire episode using the cameras.
 The episode was filmed using a wide variety of lenses, on loan from Canon.
 Motion stabilization rigs were also used to make the cameras more like motion picture cameras.